Hegnis/UE_5_Style-Sheet/README.md

 This section will focus on Blueprint classes and their internals.
 When possible, style rules conform to [Epic's Coding Standard](https://docs.unrealengine.com/latest/INT/Programming/Development/CodingStandard).

 Remember: Blueprinting badly bears blunders, beware!
-(Phrase by [KorkuVeren](http://github.com/KorkuVeren))

 <a name="3.1"></a>
 <a name="bp-compiling"></a>